 The advice is particularly targeted at people whose approach to doing good aligns with the values of the effective altruism (EA) community, but we expect most of it is more broadly useful.

 This is the tenth in this series of posts with anonymous answers.
-Other entries have asked:
+You can find the complete collection here.

 Did you just land on our site for the first time?
 After this you might like to read about 80,000 Hours’ key ideas.